Robert-W/grunt-ftp-push/README.md

 > Deploy your files to a FTP server <br>
 > Notice: Currently SFTP is not supported

-## THIS REPO IS NO LONGER GOING TO BE MAINTAINED
+## THIS REPO IS NO LONGER MAINTAINED
 > I am no longer using Grunt and do not have time to maintain this anymore.
 If anyone is interested in maintaining this and taking ownership, please open an issue and let me know.

 ## Getting Started